comp520/JOOS/README.md

 # JOOS

-JOOS is a strict subset of Java designed by Laurie Hendren of McGill University and Michael Schwartzbach from Aarhus University in Denmark.
+JOOS (Java Object-Oriented Subset) is a strict subset of Java designed by Laurie Hendren of McGill University and Michael Schwartzbach from Aarhus University in Denmark.

 Design goals:
 * Extract the object-oriented essence of Java